paulnicholsen27/flatiron_lectures/module_1/004_ruby_one_to_many/lecture_notes.md

  	Build an add_instructor method that takes a string of a name

- 	But Instructor should be a class.
+ 	But Instructor should be a class {IS A BLUEPRINT--INSTRUCTIONS / RECIPES}.
 When it's just a string, can't really do much.
 If they're objects, they have their own methods.

  	flatiron.instructors.map { |instructor| instructor.favorite_food }